-Some countries have regulators with a "flow limiting device" that has been activated.
+CAUSE SOLUTION Some countries have regulators with a "flow limiting device" that has been activated.
 This safety feature built into the regulator restricts the gas flow in the event of a gas leak.
 You can inadvertently activate this safety feature without having a gas leak.
 This typically occurs when you turn on the gas at the LPG cylinder and one or more of the control knobs are not in the off position.
 It may also occur if you turn on the LPG cylinder too quickly.
 Reset the "flow limiting device" by closing the LPG cylinder valve and turning all the burner control knobs to the off O position.
 Wait five minutes to allow accumulated gas to dissipate, then ignite the barbecue again following the instructions in the "Operation" section.

-off position.
-It may also occur if you turn on the LPG cylinder too quickly.
 The LPG cylinder is low or empty.
 Refill LPG cylinder.
 Fuel hose is bent or kinked.
 Straighten fuel hose.
 Burner ports are dirty.
 Clean burner ports.
 Refer to "Cleaning the Burner Ports."

-· Gas is smelled in conjunction with burner flames that appear yellow and lazy.
+• Gas is smelled in conjunction with burner flames that appear vellow and lazy.

+,

+CAUSE SOLUTION

-CAUSE Clean spider screens.
+Spider screens on the burners are obstructed.
+Clean spider screens.
 Refer to "Cleaning the Spider Screens" in the Product Care section.
 Also refer to the illustrations and information in this section about proper flame pattern and spider screens.

-• The smell of gas and/or a light hissing sound.
+·The smell of gas and/or a light hissing sound.